mwoodwilson/whoknowsball-frontend/README.md

 It began with a theoretical metric that I came up with ad hoc, while arguing with my friends in our fantasy football group chat: Ball Knowing Score.
 In its first iteration, it was a simple composite metric that balanced several distinct aspects of a users bet based on their importance, and generated a number from 1-10.
 Fast forward 6 months, and it has evolved into a complex algorithm that integrates these aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.

 My ability to imagine, define, and execute hinged on my technical skillset.
-As this project progressed and my technical knowledge expanded, my vision and imagination grew in kind, and I was able to execute something in ~6 months that previously would have taken years.
+As this project progressed and my technical knowledge expanded, I was able to execute something in ~6 months that previously would have taken years.

 Two critical tools enabled this build: Claude Opus 4.5 and Claude Code.
 I wrote the PRD and designed the vision, architecture, database schema, and UI for the app, drinking from the technical firehose as I went.
+Once completed, I deployed these tools to help bring this vision to life.

 I utilized claude Opus 4.5 as my Associate Product Manager- organinizing, planning, and structuring tasks to be deployed with Claude Code.
 Generating detailed prompts using the Master-Clone Architecture to speed up production and iterate quickly.
 Assisting with QA and translating errors into actionable steps.